MooVC/MooVC.Architecture/README.md

 ## Enhancements

 - Added async variants of the various Coordinate extensions.
+- Added Cqrs.Services.SynchronousQueryEngine to facilitate migration from synchronous to asynchronous implementations of Cqrs.Services.IQueryEngine.
 - Added Ddd.Services.Reconciliation.SynchronousAggregateReconciliationProxy to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.Reconciliation.IAggregateReconciliationProxy.
 - Added Ddd.Services.Reconciliation.SynchronousAggregateReconciler to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.Reconciliation.IAggregateReconciler.
 - Added Ddd.Services.Reconciliation.SynchronousEventReconciler to facilitate migration from synchronous to asynchronous implementations of Ddd.Services.Reconciliation.IEventReconciler.